Quantitative Crisis Investing - Part 1 - The Crisis Composite Ranking System

 Additional disclosure: I have no affiliation with Verdad Capital, nor am I receiving any payment from Verdad for this article.

-I am a paid subscriber to Portfolio123.com, and have provided links to P123 and a public ranking system I have developed.
+I am a paid subscriber to Portfolio123.com, and have provided links to P123 and a public ranking system I have developed in the article.
 These links are not affiliate links, and I do not receive any payment from P123.